justinnoor/pfhowto/README.md

 sudo pfctl -s rules
 ```

 Another intelligent feature of *anchors* is that they allow us to add rules on-the-fly without having to reload the ruleset.
-This can be useful for testing, quick-fixes, emergencies, etc. For example, if an internal host is acting strange and we want to block it, we can place an anchor below the `block all` rule, and block it from the command-line.
-Once the *anchor* is in place we can reuse it anytime.
-Let's start over by reloading the entire base ruleset from step 7 before continuing.
+This can be useful for testing, quick-fixes, emergencies, etc. For example, let's say an internal host is acting strange and we want to block it.
+We can add another anchor to our ruleset and block it from the command-line.
+We'll name the anchor `rogue_hosts`.
+Once the anchor is in place we can reuse it anytime.

 ```command
 sudo vim /etc/pf.conf
 ```

-Now add an anchor below the `block all` rule:
+Add the anchor `rogue_hosts`:
 ```
 *--snip--*
 set skip on lo0